happtur/Minesweeper/documentation/workingtimerecord.md

 **19.02.2016 4.5h** *New class, DisplayPanel.
 More JavaDoc.
 Some changes in the code in preparation for new features.
- Generated Checkstyle report after making the required changes (also checks JavaDoc), fixed the errors (mainly JavaDoc.
-Instructions quite unclear "Kuvaa mahdollisimman paljon julkisia metodeja" and "Korjaa kaikki esiintyvät checkstyle-virheet", when missing JavaDoc generates errors) and generated a new report.
+ Generated Checkstyle report after making the required changes (also checks JavaDoc), fixed the errors (mainly JavaDoc) and generated a new report.
 Submitted both.
  Refactoring plus a better solution for the buttongrid + listener*

+**22.02.2016 3h** *Dialog with player ("new game?" when game is over "what size? + how many bombs?" when new game), refactoring and a JMenuBar without listeners.*